 Earnest money deposit (EMD): A partial payment (deposit) demonstrating commitment in a contractual relationship, and commonly made in real estate transactions at the time of making the purchase offer.
 The remainder of the payment is due on the closing date.
 The seller keeps the earnest money if the buyer fails to make timely payment in full (or if there is a similar breach of the agreement).

-escrow instructions: Written instructions, signed by a buyer and seller, telling an escrow agent what needs to happen before the deal closes.
+Escrow instructions: Written instructions, signed by a buyer and seller, telling an escrow agent what needs to happen before the deal closes.

 Fixture: Anything attached to real estate in such a way as to become part of the premises.
-Unless the owner of the fixture and the owner of the real estate agree otherwise, the fixture becomes the property of the landowner.
+Unless the owner of the fixture and the owner of the real estate agree otherwise, the fixture becomes the property of the new owner.
 Typical home fixtures include built-in appliances, wall-to-wall carpeting, light fixtures, curtain rods (and sometimes the curtains), and in-ground exterior landscaping.

 House closing: The final transfer of the ownership of a house from the seller to the buyer, which occurs after both have met all the terms of their contract and the deed has been recorded.

-nonrecurring closing costs: Those costs of closing a home purchase that need to be paid only once -- such as the appraisal fee, title insurance, and transfer taxes.
+Nonrecurring closing costs: Those costs of closing a home purchase that need to be paid only once, such as the appraisal fee, title insurance, and transfer taxes.
 (Compare with recurring closing costs.)

 Real estate: Land and things permanently attached to it, such as buildings, houses, stationary mobile homes, fences, and trees.
 Real estate is also called real property.
 Anything that isn't real estate is personal property.

-Real estate agent: A foot soldier of the real estate business who shows houses and does most of the other nitty-gritty tasks associated with selling real estate.
+Real estate agent: A foot soldier of the real estate business who shows houses and does most of the other nitty gritty tasks associated with selling real estate.
 An agent must have a state license and be supervised, in most U.S. states, by someone called a real estate "broker" (or, if the agent is already referred to as a broker in his or her state, by a "managing broker").
 Most agents are completely dependent upon commissions from sellers for their income.

-real estate broker: A real estate professional licensed to negotiate the purchase and sale of real estate for a commission or fee.
+Real estate broker: A real estate professional licensed to negotiate the purchase and sale of real estate for a commission or fee.
 In most states, a broker is one step up from a real estate agent, having more training and the power to supervise agents.
 However, in some states, the term "broker" is used for all agents.
 In Washington State, for example, regular real estate agents are referred to as "designated brokers," and those who can supervise others are called "managing brokers."